EpicCash/documentation/docs/node/foreign.md

 - user: `epic`,
 - password saved in `~/.epic/main/.api_secret` file.

-In order to change URL, authentication and other settings go to (by default) `~/.epic/main/epic-server.toml` file.
+In order to change API URL, authentication and other settings go to (by default) `~/.epic/main/epic-server.toml` file.

 Make sure your `epic` node is running before calling API endpoints.